Kinovarobotics/ros_kortex/kortex_driver/readme.md

 - **start_moveit** : If this argument is true, a MoveIt!
 MoveGroup will be launched for the robot.
 The default value is **true**.

 - **default_goal_time_tolerance** : The default goal time tolerance for the `FollowJointTrajectory` action server, in seconds.
 This value is used if no default goal time tolerance is specified in the trajectory.
 The default value is **0.5** seconds.
-- **default_goal_tolerance** : The default goal tolerance for the `FollowJointTrajectory` action server, in degrees.
+- **default_goal_tolerance** : The default goal tolerance for the `FollowJointTrajectory` action server, in radians.
 This value is used if no default goal tolerance is specified in the trajectory for the joint positions reached at the end of the trajectory.
-The default value is **0.5** degrees.
+The default value is **0.005** radians.

 To launch it with default arguments, run the following command in a terminal :